 Are you hoping to move into management, enhance your business knowledge and skills, change employment, or build on your degree?
 A Certificate in Professional Management may be your ticket to success.
 In this program, you will examine key principles of business and their interrelationships in local, national and global world settings.
 Learn key management skills that foster communication, teamwork and problem solving in the workplace.
 Become more effective in your workplace today.

-The Specialization in Risk Management will give you the knowledge and skills necessary in order to identify the role and scope of risk management, how to identify and measure exposure to loss, as well as develop strategies and methods of handling risk.
+The Certificate in Professional Management specializing in Risk Management will give you the knowledge and skills necessary in order to identify the role and scope of risk management, how to identify and measure exposure to loss, as well as develop strategies and methods of handling risk.
 This stream focuses on the process of analyzing and minimizing exposure to risk while conserving an organization's human, financial, and physical assets.
 Courses can be used in order to achieve the Canadian Risk Management (CRM) designation, which is recognized by the Risk and Insurance Management Society, Inc.